NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_009 Powder Metallurgy and Processing of Ceramics and Glasses.md

 In **cold isostatic pressing (CIP)**, the assembly is pressurized hydrostatically in a chamber, usually filled with water.
 The most common pressure is $\pu {400 MPa }$, although pressures of up to $\pu {1000 MPa }$ may be used.

-In **hot isostatic pressing (HIP)**, the container is usually made of a high melting-point sheet metal.  typical operating condition for HIP is $\pu {100 MPa }$ at $1100^{\circ}\pu{C}$, although the trend is toward higher pressures and temperatures.
+In **hot isostatic pressing (HIP)**, the container is usually made of a high melting-point sheet metal, and the pressurizing medium is inert gas or vitreous (glasslike) fluid. typical operating condition for HIP is $\pu {100 MPa }$ at $1100^{\circ}\pu{C}$, although the trend is toward higher pressures and temperatures.
 The main advantage of HIP is its ability to produce compacts with essentially $100\%$ density, high bond strength among the particles, and good mechanical properties.

 In **Pressure-less compaction**, the die is filled with metal powder by gravity, and the powder is sintered directly in the die.
 Because of the resulting low density, pressure-less compaction is used principally for porous parts, such as filters.